Introduction

 Etiology

-People who are at risk for developing PRES tend to have one or more of the following risk factors, triggers, or etiologies: hypertension; preeclampsia; kidney disease (such as nephrotic syndrome, which can lead to hypovolemia and secondary hypertension via activation of the renin-angiotensin system; renal failure; liver disease; exposure to cytotoxic medications or immunosuppressants; autoimmune disorders (such as thrombotic thrombocytopenic purpura, eosinophilic granulomatosis with polyangiitis, and systemic lupus erythematosus); or sepsis.[2][6]
+Those at risk for developing PRES tend to have one or more of the following risk factors, triggers, or etiologies such as hypertension; preeclampsia; kidney disease (such as nephrotic syndrome, which can lead to hypovolemia and secondary hypertension via activation of the renin-angiotensin system; renal failure; liver disease; various chemotherapy agents like platinum-containing medications, gemcitabine, CHOP/R-CHOP, exposure to cytotoxic medications or immunosuppressants such as tacrolimus, sirolimus, interferon therapies as well as various immunotherapies and monoclonal antibodies like bevacizumab, pazopanib, sorafenib, and sunitinib.[3][6][7][8]
+In addition, autoimmune disorders (such as hemolytic uremic syndrome, thrombotic thrombocytopenic purpura, eosinophilic granulomatosis with polyangiitis, and systemic lupus erythematosus); or sepsis.[2][9][10][11][12]
 Of these etiologies or triggers, uncontrolled hypertension is the most common.[4]
-However, having acute hypertension does not suggest that an individual will develop PRES, and it is difficult to determine which hypertensive individuals will develop PRES.[2][7]
+However, having acute hypertension does not suggest that an individual will develop PRES, and it is difficult to determine which hypertensive individuals will develop PRES.[2][13]

 Epidemiology

-PRES has been a syndrome that has been underdiagnosed, perhaps due to limited awareness; however, given the increasing availability and improvement in the quality of imaging, awareness of PRES has improved, and an understanding of the epidemiology of PRES has been emerging.
-Based on several reports and studies, PRES affects people of all ages but mostly middle-aged females.[1][8][1]
+PRES is a syndrome that has been historically underdiagnosed, perhaps due to limited awareness; however, given the increasing availability of imaging, and improvement in the quality of imaging, awareness of PRES has improved, and an understanding of the epidemiology of PRES has been emerging.
+Based on several reports and studies, PRES affects people of all ages but is more common in middle-aged females.[1][14]

-In a retrospective study involving the review of demographics, risk factors, and clinical presentation of 113 patients with PRES, Fugate and colleagues found that 51 individuals (45%) had an autoimmune disease.[4]
-Most of the individuals in the study presented with seizures (74%), followed by encephalopathy (28%), headache (26%), and visual disturbance (20%).[4]
+In a retrospective study involving the review of demographics, risk factors, and clinical presentation of 113 patients with PRES, Fugate, and colleagues found that 51 individuals (45%) had an autoimmune disease with most of the individuals presenting with seizures (74%), followed by encephalopathy (28%), headache (26%), and visual disturbance (20%).[4]
 Having an epileptic seizure at presentation was found to be the best predictor for PRES, and encephalopathy was the second-best predictor.
-Per Laetitia della Faille and colleagues, having exposure to chemotherapy and having renal failure were also crucial predictors of PRES.[9]
+The same study found that having a recent exposure to chemotherapy and those with underlying renal failure were also crucial predictors of PRES.[15]

 Pathophysiology